Retatrutide vs Tirzepatide: Triple Agonist vs Dual Agonist Weight Loss

 Patients with established type 2 diabetes — both Mounjaro (T2D) and Zepbound (obesity) are FDA-approved with extensive trial support across the SURPASS and SURMOUNT programs.

-Maximum mean weight-loss magnitude in published data — Phase 2 and Phase 3 data report ~24% mean body weight loss, the largest effect size reported for any obesity pharmacotherapy.
+Maximum mean weight-loss magnitude in reported Phase 3 data — TRIUMPH-1 topline numbers from May 21 2026 include 28.3% mean weight loss at 12 mg over 80 weeks and 30.3% at 104 weeks in the BMI ≥35 subgroup, the largest effect size reported for any obesity pharmacotherapy.
 Patients enrolled in qualifying clinical trials may be the only path to legal access until FDA approval.

 Cases where dual-agonist therapy has plateaued — the additional glucagon receptor agonism may produce additive weight-loss benefit, though this hypothesis has not been tested in head-to-head trials.